 A bright purple adds the perfect pop of color to the Pergola.
 Standing out against the surrounding greenery, purple hanging basket staffs provide a polished look.

-Another hack I have discovered is a repurposed use for chicken feed bags.
+Another hack I have discovered, the repurposed use for chicken feed bags.
 Hanging plant baskets are usually displayed with coco basket liners.
-For as simple as they are, these coco basket liners are pricey and do not retain the essential water needed by the plants.
+These coco basket liners are pricey and do not retain the essential water needed by the plants.
 Using empty chicken feed bags, I cut small drainage holes in the bottom, fill with soil and use as liners for the hanging baskets.
 Feed bags are tough, made of a thick material sufficient to contain 50 pounds of chicken feed or more.
 As hanging basket liners they are perfect.
 They are tough, weather well and do not break down like the coco basket liners.
 Additionally, they retain the crucial moisture needed to adequately keep the plants hydrated.
 They add the perfect accent to a backyard farm setting.

 In addition to spray painting hanging basket staffs, I paint garden accents to add a pop of color to the surrounding area.
-This little detail adds to the whole fun boho vibe of the garden or backyard setting.
+This little detail adds a fun boho vibe of the garden or backyard setting.